Frequently Asked Questions (FAQ)¶

 Use API-defined extension points.
 Some Gateway API objects have explicit extension points for implementations to use.

-Q: Where can I find Gateway API releases?
+Where can I find Gateway API releases?¶

-A: Similar to upstream Kubernetes, alpha API versions indicate that resources are still experimental in nature and may either be removed or changed in breaking ways in future releases of Gateway API.
+Similar to upstream Kubernetes, alpha API versions indicate that resources are still experimental in nature and may either be removed or changed in breaking ways in future releases of Gateway API.

 See the Versioning documentation for more info.

-Q: Which Kubernetes versions are supported?
+Which Kubernetes versions are supported?¶

-A: See our policy on Supported Version -
+See our policy on supported versions.

-Q: Is SSL Passthrough supported?
-A: SSL Passthrough (wherein a Gateway routes traffic with the Transport Layer Security (TLS) encryption intact to a backend service instead of terminating it) is supported by TLSRoutes.
+SSL Passthrough (wherein a Gateway routes traffic with the Transport Layer Security (TLS) encryption intact to a backend service instead of terminating it) is supported by TLSRoutes.
 See the TLS Guide for more details about passthrough and other TLS configurations.